From seeing the iconic Whitehaven Beach, to sailing through the Coral Sea, here are the best things to do in Airlie Beach.

-Both of which are perfect for those with less time or if the weather becomes too hot and you only want a short walk.
+Both are perfect for those with less time, or if the weather becomes too hot and you only want a short walk.

-The Mt Rooper Circuit takes hikers 5.5 km around and through the beautiful rainforests.
+The Mt Rooper Circuit takes hikers on a 5.5 km hike through the beautiful rainforests.

-There are tons of trails to choose from depending on your time and accessibility so it’s best to check out the National Parks website.
+There are tons of trails to choose from so it’s best to check out the National Parks website.

 There are picnic areas along many of the trails, and opportunities for camping (with permits) in certain areas too if you’re looking to get out on the trails for a few days.

-Ocean Rafting is one of the best things to do in Airlie beach for anyone looking for a bit of a thrill with a side of sightseeing.
+Ocean Rafting is one of the best ways to explore Airlie Beach for anyone who wants a bit of a thrill with a side of sightseeing.

-You may have been whitewater rafting but ocean rafting takes it to a whole different level.
+You may have been whitewater rafting before, but ocean rafting takes it to a whole different level.

-The boats are semi-rigid but still inflatable, travel at up to 65km/h and were actually designed as rescue vehicles.
+The ocean rafts are semi-rigid but still inflatable, travel at up to 65km/h and were actually designed as rescue vehicles.

 Several tour companies offer multiple tours including a day trip from Airlie Beach out to the Whitsunday Islands, one of the most iconic Airlie Beach attractions.

-You’ll head out on the water towards the infamous Hill Inlet where you’ll be let off and after a short walk be gifted with one of the world’s most beautiful views of Whitehaven Beach.
+You’ll head out on the water on an ocean raft towards the infamous Hill Inlet Lookout.
+Then you have the opportunity to walk around, explore, and see one of the world’s most beautiful views of the famous Whitehaven Beach.

 There are multiple full day or half day ocean rafting tour options in Airlie Beach.
-Some offer more relaxing on the beach or more walking in the jungle depending on what you’re looking for.
+Some offer more relaxing on the beach, and some offer more walking in the jungle depending on what you’re looking for.

-However, both options include a snorkel stop (gear included) over the great barrier reef and the Hill Inlet stop.
+However, both ocean rafting tour options include a snorkel stop (gear included) over the Great Barrier Reef and the Hill Inlet lookout stop.

-The sand is the whitest you’ll ever see as you pull up to the beach, and once you step foot onto the sand you’ll hear the squeak under your feet.
+The sand on Whitehaven Beach is the whitest you’ll ever see, and once you step foot onto the sand you’ll hear the squeak under your feet.

 The turquoise water is perfect for floating around, and you may even get the chance to see a flat plane land nearby.

 This ocean rafting day trip from Airlie Beach is a great mix of adventure and sightseeing which makes it perfect for everyone.

-You can’t visit the gateway to the Whitsundays and not actually explore the Whitsundays.
+You can’t visit Airlie Beach, the gateway to the Whitsundays region, and not actually explore the Whitsundays.

 The best way to do that?
 Sailing of course!

-One of the most iconic things to do in Airlie Beach is to head for a boat and make for the open water.
+One of the most iconic things to do in Airlie Beach is to board a boat and make for the open water.

-Whether you’re looking for a day trip, live aboard for a few days, a private charter or even (if you have the money) a million-dollar yacht experience you’ll be able to take your pick of trips to sail the Whitsundays.
+Whether you’re looking for a day trip, a private charter, or even (if you have the money) a million-dollar yacht experience you’ll be able to take your pick of sailing trips in the Whitsundays region.

 The boat will likely have all equipment, including paddleboards, floaties and snorkelling equipment on board.

-No matter what you’re looking for or what you’re budget is, there is a sailing trip for everyone to be able to experience the magic of these islands.
+No matter what you’re looking for or what your budget is, there is a sailing trip for everyone in Airlie Beach.

 9) Find Heaven on Hamilton Island